kubeflow/examples/named_entity_recognition/documentation/step-7-predictions.md

 ```
 ![ai platform predict](files/predict.png)

-After a couple of seconds, you get the prediction response
+After a couple of seconds, you get the prediction response.
+Where `London` got pedicted as geolocation (B-geo), and `Monday evening` as time where Monday is the beginning (B-tim) and evening is inisde (I-tim).

 ```json
 {